titaschanda/TenNetLib.jl/docs/src/ttn/ttn.md

 TTNs have found their place for simulating 2D or pseudo-2D ladder/cylinder systems with PBC where the performance of MPS is not adequate.

-TeNLib.jl implements the unconstrained optimization for obtaining ground as well as excited states as described in [Phys.
+TenNetLib.jl implements the unconstrained optimization for obtaining ground as well as excited states as described in [Phys.
 Rev. B **90**, 125154 (2014)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.90.125154) and [SciPost Phys.
 Lect.
 Notes 8 (2019)] (https://scipost.org/10.21468/SciPostPhysLectNotes.8).